 The Certificate in Ballet Teaching Studies (CBTS) is a part-time distance learning programme enabling students to study alongside their personal and professional commitments.

-This programme is for those who want to specialize in teaching the RAD’s work; who want to combine their personal and professional commitments and study part-time for two years; gain registered teacher status of the RAD; teach the RAD syllabus and enter candidates for RAD examinations.
+This programme is for those who want to specialize in teaching the RAD’s syllabus; who want to combine their personal and professional commitments and study part-time for two years; gain registered teacher status of the RAD; and enter candidates for RAD examinations.

 The programme is delivered in Australia, Spain, Italy, Germany, Japan, Greece/Cyprus, Hong Kong, South Africa, cluster countries (Philippines, Malaysia, Singapore, Indonesia and Thailand), USA with Canada; Belgium, Netherlands and Luxembourg with the UK.

-Applicants should hold RAD Intermediate examination, or a recognised equivalent in ballet.
+Applicants should hold RAD Intermediate examination (or above) from a recognised dance teaching society.

 Applicants without formal classical ballet qualifications (Advanced Foundation, Advanced 1, Advanced 2, Intermediate, or an equivalent examination from a recognised dance teaching society) should provide a video/DVD to support their application.
-(Please refer to our UK site for guidance on the content of the video)
+Please refer to the Concessionary Entry information below.
+Concessionary entry applications are due by 1 June.

 - CBTS 401 How We Learn: Stages of Development (15 credits)